TUM-DSE/uio/misc/tests/README.md

 # Evaluation

-This set of scripts runs the evaluation of this project (`measure_*.py`) and generates the plots from the results (`graph.py`)
+This set of scripts runs the evaluation of this project (`measure_*.py`) and generates the plots from the results (`graphs.py`)

 ## Requirements

-- A x86_86 CPU with native hardware virtualisation.
-Our test configuration expects at least 8 CPU cores.
+- A x86_86 CPU with native hardware virtualisation and MPK.
+- Our test configuration expects at least 8 CPU cores.
 - Python3 to run the scripts (tested with version 3.9).
 - The [Nix](https://nixos.org/download.html) package manager to provide reproducible builds and handle software dependencies.
 - Sudo